makerdao/dss-kiln/README.md

   * For example, a protocol may wish to buy and burn it's own native token over time.

 * `DssKilnUNIV2BurnStrategy`: A prototype burn strategy using Uniswap V2.
-  * __Note: this strategy is currently susceptible to slippage if pool liquidity is low__
+  * __Note: this strategy is currently susceptible to slippage if pool liquidity is low, it is not currently provided as an example integration only__